Katharine B. Gebbie Young Scientist Award

 2015

-Dr. Chandler Becker, MML Office of Data and Informatics and Materials Science and Engineering Division, MML, NIST
+Dr. Chandler Becker, Office of Data and Informatics and Materials Science and Engineering Division, MML, NIST

 How can we find and use materials data to support our materials science?